adi00100/python-revision/Module 6/Readme.md

 >>> for i in range(10):
 ...     print(i)
 ... else:
-...     print("1-10 has ben displayed successfylly")
+...     print("1-10 has ben displayed successfully")
 ...
 0
 1